Informational

 Start with the zones that create real review value

-Rooming-house CCTV is most useful when it focuses on the genuinely shared parts of the property: the main entry, common approaches, hallway intersections, and after-hours rear access.
+Rooming-house CCTV is most useful when it focuses on the genuinely shared parts of the property: the main entry, common approaches, hallway intersections, stairwells, and after-hours rear access.
 Those are usually the scenes that help later without intruding into private living space.

 Plan around how the site actually operates

 The design needs to stay disciplined about privacy.
-Once cameras creep too close to residents’ private rooms, bathrooms, or other obviously sensitive areas, the system can become much harder to justify.
+Once cameras creep too close to residents' private rooms, bathrooms, or other obviously sensitive areas, the system can become much harder to justify.
+In rooming houses, stronger CCTV does not usually mean more CCTV everywhere.
+It means better common-area treatment and clearer boundaries.

 Use the right tool before hardware is locked in